imprint

 Deletion of your data

-You can withdraw your consent to receive our newsletter at any time within the received email by clicking on the link in the area below.
+You can withdraw your consent to receive our newsletter at any time by clicking on the link at the bottom of the email you receive.
 If you have unsubscribed by clicking on the unsubscribe link, your data will be deleted from MailChimp.

 Newsletter evaluation

-When you receive a newsletter via MailChimp, information such as IP address, browser type and email program are saved in order to give us information about the performance of our newsletter.
-MailChimp can use the images called web beacons integrated in the HTML e-mails (details can be found at https://kb.mailchimp.com/reports/about-open-tracking ) to determine whether the e-mail has arrived, whether it has opened and whether links were clicked.
-All of this information is stored on MailChimp’s servers, not on this website.
+When you receive a newsletter via MailChimp, information such as IP address, browser type and email program is stored to provide us with information on the performance of our newsletter.
+MailChimp can determine whether the email has arrived, whether it has been opened and whether links have been clicked by means of the images integrated in the HTML emails called web beacons (details can be found at https://kb.mailchimp.com/reports/about-open-tracking).
+All this information is stored on MailChimp’s servers, not on this website.

-MailChimp is an active participant in the EU-US Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
-You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG .
-You can find out more about the use of cookies at MailChimp at https://mailchimp.com/legal/cookies/ , information on data protection at MailChimp (privacy) can be found at https://mailchimp.com/legal/privacy/ .
+MailChimp is an active participant in the EU-U.S. Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
+You can find more information about this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG.
+You can find out more about the use of cookies at MailChimp at https://mailchimp.com/legal/cookies/, information about data protection at MailChimp (Privacy) can be found at https://mailchimp.com/legal/privacy/.

 MailChimp order data processing contract

-We have concluded a contract with MailChimp on order data processing (Data Processing Addendum).
-This contract serves to secure your personal data and ensures that MailChimp adheres to the applicable data protection regulations and does not pass on your personal data to third parties.
+We have concluded a contract with MailChimp for commissioned data processing (Data Processing Addendum).
+This contract serves to secure your personal data and ensures that MailChimp complies with the applicable data protection regulations and does not pass on your personal data to third parties.

 You can find more information about this contract at http://mailchimp.com/legal/forms/data-processing-agreement/ .